 What data scientists call “missingness” poses one of many challenges for those seeking to tap the firehose of information collected in electronic health records.
 In one study, Beaulieu-Jones and colleagues found that the EHRs for most participants in a group of clinical trials for amyotrophic lateral sclerosis (ALS) were missing 50 percent of relevant data points.
 Not only do patchy data hamper analysis, data that are systematically missing can drive bias.
-If, for example, an algorithm is programmed to maximize accuracy by ignoring incomplete records: the patients with fewer tests or whose medical histories are scattered across multiple EHRs often are those with mental health conditions or lower incomes.
+Consider the problematic outcome if, for example, an algorithm is programmed to maximize accuracy by ignoring incomplete records: the patients with fewer tests or whose medical histories are scattered across multiple EHRs often are those with mental health conditions or lower incomes.

 That’s where imputation can help.
 It’s a specialty of Beaulieu-Jones’s, who, with HMS colleagues, considers EHRs a more demographically comprehensive source of data about neurodegenerative diseases than clinical trials, which trend white, male, young, and affluent.
 In the ALS paper, he found that conducting imputation to bolster EHR data and reduce bias didn’t harm the algorithms’ ability to predict patients’ disease progression.